Mryck974/Mryck974/README.md

 👋 : Hi, I'm Emerick.
 I am a beginner lua developper from Reunion Island.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-📫 Contact Me on Discord for question : Emerick #0001
+📫 Contact Me on Discord for question : emerick (previous name : Emerick#6666)
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ⚡ I already do some FiVEM project :